Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 *> 10.0.0.3/32      0.0.0.0                                0 65002 I
 ```

-When the prefix is unreachable on R1, R3 receives a withdrawal from R2 and then sends another withdrawal back to R2.
+If we look at the BGP events at R3, When the prefix is unreachable on R1, R3 receives a withdrawal from R2 and then
+sends another withdrawal back to R2.

 ```textmate
 Withdraw Received: